TRogalski/ExpenditureManager-SpringBoot/README.md

 TODO:

--Add possibility to select which tags should be shown on the radar chart (tag view) -Add quick way to add new tags from expenditure view -Redesign views so that functionalities are more intuitive -Consider adding earnings log
+- Add possibility to select which tags should be shown on the radar chart (tag view),
+- Add quick way to add new tags from expenditure view,
+- Redesign views so that functionalities are more intuitive,
+- Consider adding earnings log.